Analyst Firm IDC Joins SimpleLegal and Onit to Share Insights on the Future of Legal Ops

 More to Come!

-These are just a few of the highlights from The Future of Legal Ops webinar so be sure to watch the webinar recording to get the full scoop and subscribe to our blog as we’ll have a few posts touching on two additional topics discussed in the webinar, The Essential Toolkit for Corporate Legal and 7 Predictions for the Future of Legal Ops.
+These are just a few highlights from the The Future of Legal Ops webinar.
+Be sure to subscribe to our blog as we’ll have a few posts touching on two additional topics discussed in the webinar, The Essential Toolkit for Corporate Legal and 7 Predictions for the Future of Legal Ops.

 On behalf of SimpleLegal and Onit, we’d like to extend a huge thanks to our guest analyst, Ryan O’Leary and IDC for joining us on the webinar!